 Serious workplace injuries can have a lasting effect on your ability to work.
 If you suffered the loss of a limb or digit in the workplace, you are entitled to workers’ compensation benefits.
 If you find yourself in these unfortunate circumstances, it is essential that you retain a knowledgeable Orange County amputation lawyer to represent you in potential claims.
-The attorneys at the Law Office of Joseph Richards are mindful that while no amount of money can truly compensate you for your loss, it is of vital importance that you obtain the maximum benefits that you are owed.
+The attorneys at Law Office of Joseph Richards, P.C. are mindful that while no amount of money can truly compensate you for your loss, it is of vital importance that you obtain the maximum benefits that you are owed.
 We pride ourselves on being aggressive advocates for injured people seeking to recover benefits for medical treatment and other needs following a workplace injury.
 Our main office is located in Orange County, and we have a second location in Riverside County.
 We assist claimants seeking workers’ compensation benefits throughout Southern California.Requirements for Recovering Benefits After an Amputation

 A loss of a limb, finger, or toe due to a workplace accident is known as an amputation injury.
 If your workplace accident resulted in an amputation, your employer is obligated to provide you with workers’ compensation benefits, usually through a third-party insurer.
 California law dictates that people injured in the scope of their employment are entitled to workers’ compensation benefits regardless of who was at fault.
 As a result, if you suffer an amputation injury, you do not need to prove that your employer caused your injury to recover benefits.